 The healthcare industry has made strides in providing fast, easy-to-use, and accurate healthcare testing to patients.
-We now have healthcare testing in different places, from large hospital laboratories to small outpatient centers and even beside the patient!
-This innovation has helped push healthcare testing to new heights, but this also signifies a crossroads for the industry
+We now have healthcare testing in different types of facilities, from large hospital laboratories to small outpatient centers and even beside the patient!
+This innovation has helped push healthcare testing to new heights, but this also signifies a crossroad for the industry.

-Deciding on what type of healthcare testing you should use?
-Here are some of the factors you need to know about before deciding what kind of healthcare testing you should get:
+Deciding on what type of healthcare testing your facility should use?
+Here are some of the factors you need to know about about.

 What’s the Difference Between the POCT and Lab Testing?

 Point-of-Care Testing (POCT), also known as near-patient resting, allows medical staff to get accurate, real-time, and lab-quality diagnostic results within minutes.
 POCT streamlines the diagnostics process using portable analyzers assuring that patients receive effective and efficient care when and where it is needed.

 Laboratory Testing is performed in hospital laboratories or any independent reference laboratories.
 These places can test a high volume of samples in one shift.
 Laboratory tests provide precise and reliable information about specific health problems, while other tests provide general information that helps doctors identify or rule out specific health problems.